Business structures in Germany: your guide to making the right choice

 Disadvantages:

-- Higher formation and administrative costs, including notary and registration fees
+- high formation and administrative costs, including notary and registration fees

-- Greater bureaucratic burden during decision-making and shareholders’ meetings
+- bureaucratic burden during decision-making and shareholders’ meetings

-What is the difference between UG and GmbH?
+What are the main differences between UG and GmbH?

 Which form is easiest to establish?